1820 Work Activities

 A work experience participant is subject to FLSA guidelines.
 A participant is therefore restricted to a maximum number of hours per month of participation in this activity.

-When doing calculations, fractions of an hour are retained to 1/100th of a whole number and dropped after the TANF and FS hours are added together.
+When doing calculations, fractions of an hour are retained to 1/100th of a whole number and dropped after the TANF and SNAP hours are added together.
 Fractions of an hour cannot be rounded up.

 The number of allowable hours must be reviewed monthly and recalculated whenever necessary.